autarch/blog.urth.org/content/posts/2018-06-01-making-docker-play-nice-with-ferm-firewalls-on-linux.md

 This works.
 I can enable my firewall with `sudo service ferm restart` and use Docker normally.
 Containers are able to access the internet.
 Yay!

 One problem, however, is that the easiest way to make this work was to put the docker rules before all my other rules.
 This probably means my docker containers are a bit more exposed than is ideal.
-However, I only use Docker to build containers and test them locally, so that&#8217;s okay for now.
+However, I only use Docker to build containers and test them locally, so that's okay for now.

 But the bigger problem is that this will almost certainly break.
-In the short time I&#8217;ve been using Docker (about 6 months) the way it does networking has changed at least once.
+In the short time I've been using Docker (about 6 months) the way it does networking has changed at least once.
 A few months back dockerd would set up two virtual interfaces, `docker0` and `docker_gwbridge`.
 The iptables rules it used were a bit different then as well.

 So it seems likely that dockerd might change what it does again and my config will be broken.
 This is all quite annoying.
-I&#8217;m not sure what the best solution is, but at the very least it&#8217;d be good to see Docker document exactly what these rules need to be (and better yet, what they&#8217;re doing at a higher level).
+I'm not sure what the best solution is, but at the very least it'd be good to see Docker document exactly what these rules need to be (and better yet, what they're doing at a higher level).

  [1]: http://ferm.foo-projects.org/